Rahulgond0512/Business-Insight-360/README.md

 🎥 Full Dashboard Demo : [Watch on YouTube](https://youtu.be/uw-yfFSQZ2I)

 ## Project File
-The complete Business Insight 360 project file (.pbix) is available in this repository for reference and learning purposes.
+The complete Business Insights 360 project file (.pbix) is available in this repository for reference and learning purposes.
 It includes :
 - Data model
 - DAX measures